 Program Contact: Catherine Richards Solomon 203-582-5264

-The minor in Gerontology familiarizes you with one of our society’s most prevalent issues: the dramatic increase in its aging population.
-Interdisciplinary courses teach you about the many dimensions of the aging process, and help you to understand the range of social, psychological and physiological issues facing our country’s advanced-age population.
-You’ll gain the skills to interpret and perform statistical analysis and research, as well as learn about the variety of programs, products, services and other resources available to older adults.
+The minor in gerontology familiarizes you with one of our society’s most important topics: the dramatic increase in its aging population.
+Interdisciplinary courses teach you about the many dimensions of the aging process and help you to understand the range of economic, occupational, physiological, psychological and social issues facing our country’s advanced-age population.
+You’ll also learn about the variety of programs, products, services and other resources available to older adults.